If you’re wondering how Adventures in Expat Land came to be, here’s the scoop:

 More than anything, I’d like this to be a conversation.
 That’s why comments are so important – they offer additional information or perspectives that benefit all of us: you, me, fellow readers (aka Adventurers), site visitors.

-Let me know what I may have written that struck a chord, and what just plain struck out.
+Let me know when something I’ve written has struck a chord, and what just plain struck out.
 I do insist on civility, but other than that, all I ask for is honesty.
 Tell me what’s on your mind.
 I can assure you, my intent is not residing in ‘know-it-all-ville’.

 And while you’re at it, I’d love it if you tell family and friends to check out the site, too.
 (I’m even willing to take your enemies as well.
-As long as they’re civil, that is.)
+As long as they’re civil.)

-If you still need to know more about me, here it is.
+If you still need to know more, here’s the long version.

 We both studied international relations and made careers in related fields.
 We’ve always enjoyed traveling, and find it exciting to visit new places and cultures.
-Not the ‘check off the places’ type of traveling to say ‘we’ve been there/done that’.
-Really trying to get to know and experience other cultures.
+Not the ‘check off the places’ type of traveling but really trying to get to know and experience other cultures.

-We wanted our children to have the experience of living in another country, with a different language and culture.
-To see our own country, and indeed the world, from a different perspective.
+We wanted our children to have the experience of living in another country, with a different language, history, culture.
+To see our own country, and indeed the world, from a fresh perspective.

 To understand how our ‘home’ country makes us who we are, and how living elsewhere alters that.
 And to appreciate what is often taken for granted.
 So we searched for just the right opportunity to come along.
 And when it did, we leaped at the chance.

 We decided to move to the Netherlands in 2009 when Husband took a job with an international organization.
-So that’s how Yours Truly (that would be me) came to be living in Den Haag (The Hague) with her husband (Husband), two teenaged children (Daughter at a local international school, Son now back in the US attending university, adding a bi-continental, multi-time zone aspect as we parent from afar), one dopey dog (Oli) and a perpetually startled cat (Ava).
+So that’s how Yours Truly (that would be me) came to be living in Den Haag (The Hague) with her husband (Husband), and two teenaged children: Daughter attended a local international school while Son headed back to the US after graduating from the international school to attend university, adding a bi-continental, multi-time zone aspect as we parented from afar.
+Oh, and we have one dear but dopey dog (Oli) and a perpetually startled cat (Ava).

 Living happily ever after?
 You’ll just have to follow along…